Getting familiar with GeoData Manager

 Gas concentrations can be entered in three different formats, as follows:

-Gas concentrations in steam.
+all gases as concentrations in steam.

 This option is detected by the presence of data in any of the following fields: